A Nusa Ceningan trip

 Everyone has their own expectations of Bali.
 Some want to take it easy on its beaches during the day and hit its party hot-spots at night.
 Others want to explore its teeming coral reefs and dramatic coastline.
 And yet others want to soak up its culture and admire its ornate temple architecture.
-If you’re looking for any of these experiences, but don’t like the hordes of tourists that go with them, Nusa Ceningan is for you.
+If you’re looking for any of these experiences, but don’t like the hordes of tourists that go with them, a Nusa Ceningan trip is just the thing for you.
 This little island encapsulates everything that Bali is about, and that’s why it’s one of the best places to stay in Bali.
 The only thing missing is the rice fields, but you’ve got seaweed farms instead.

 Also read: Peace and crashing waves on Nusa Ceningan